chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 }
 ```

 By saying <? super Dog>, we're saying, "Hey, compiler.
-Please accept any List with a generic type that is of type Dog or a supertype of Dog."
+Please accept any List with a generic type that is of type Dog or a supertype of Dog and allow add() of a Dog object or any subtype of Dog"

 This is the key part that makes it work—since a collection declared as any supertype of Dog will be able to accept a Dog as an element.
 So passing any of the following will work:
 List\<Object> can take a Dog.